Leafwing-Studios/leafwing-website/content/blog/skeptics-guide-to-machine-learning/index.md

 7. Deploying machine learning models in production is very complicated and flaky.

  Seriously: these aren't new or controversial problems.
- If you want to make a good product, machine learning should be a last resort,sprinkled in carefully to acheive things no other technique can do.
+ If you want to make a good product, machine learning should be a last resort, sprinkled in carefully to achieve things no other technique can do.

- But to be more optimistic, there's a whole range of possible approaches you can take, to slowly test out the technology in a lower risk way.
+ But more optimisticly, there's a whole range of possible approaches you can take, to slowly test out the technology in a lower risk way.

  1. Just build a simple baseline solution, that doesn't use AI.
  2. Use an interpretable statistical model.
 Anything from linear regression to generalized additive models works great here.